‘Balance’ key for military couple as they serve, sacrifice, retire together

 |Downloads:

-This work, ‘Balance’ key for military couple as they serve, sacrifice, retire together, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘Balance’ key for military couple as they serve, sacrifice, retire together, by SGT Salvatore Ottaviano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT